-- Directors will bring to the Board Education Approval Committee Chair's attention educational opportunities that they feel the Board could benefit from and are in accordance, but not limited to, the Board's Annual Work Plan; - (2) Directors will let the Board Approval Education Committee Chair will contact the members of the Committee with the request and the members will agree or disagree with the request using the Criteria Matrix Scale to determine appropriateness.
+- (1) Directors will bring to the Board Education Approval Committee Chair's attention educational opportunities that they feel the Board could benefit from and are in accordance, but not limited to, the Board's Annual Work Plan; - (2) Directors will let the Board Approval Education Committee Chair will contact the members of the Committee with the request and the members will agree or disagree with the request using the Criteria Matrix Scale to determine appropriateness.
 Ideally, no more than two Directors will attend the same event at the same time.
-However, should there be more than two Directors interested in the same event the matter will be decided upon by the Committee;

-(3)over the course of the Board fiscal year (April 1st to March 31st) Directors who wish to attend an educational event will be required to submit to the Board Education Approval Committee Chair (with a cc to the Board Executive Assistant) a fully completed Board Education Event Request Form in order that the Committee may process, approve or disapprove and track event requests over the fiscal year.

-- (4) Directors who attend education events will have an agenda item set aside for them to report on the event they attended at the next regularly scheduled Board meeting; - (5) If a Director or the Executive Director becomes aware of an educational event where time does not permit bringing the event to the next Board meeting for announcement of the event, they will send an email communication to all the Directors to inform them of the event.
+However, should there be more than two Directors interested in the same event the matter will be decided upon by the Committee; - (3) over the course of the agency's fiscal year (April 1st to March 31st) Directors who wish to attend an educational event will be required to submit to the Board Education Approval Committee Chair (with a cc to the Board Executive Assistant) a fully completed Board Education Event Request Form in order that the Committee may process, approve or disapprove and track event requests over the fiscal year. - (4) If a Director or the Executive Director becomes aware of an educational event where time does not permit bringing the event to the next Board meeting for announcement of the event, they will send an email communication to all the directors to inform them of the event.
 Those Directors wanting to attend are to notify the Board Education Committee Chair within 24 hours of the original email being sent.
-The Committee Chair will, in consultation with the Executive Director, decide the appropriateness of the event as per the Criteria Matrix Scale as well as the number of Director who should attend. - (6) Directors may ask for help in booking an educational/training event including the booking of the hotel, travel arrangements, registration for the event, etc. from the Board Executive Assistant assigned to the Directors.
+The Committee Chair will, in consultation with the Executive Director, decide the appropriateness of the event as per the Criteria Matrix Scale as well as the number of Directors who should attend. - (5) Directors may ask for help in booking an educational/training event including the booking of the hotel, travel arrangements, registration for the event, etc. from the Board Executive Assistant assigned to the Directors.